joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 <img width="350" alt="64-random-big-44.png" src="./64-random-big-44.png" />

 The update to the entry at key `0x0030` caused its parent split, which also caused its grandparent to split.
-Splits can propagate backwards, but only happen with probability 1/Q, and are limited in range by a maximum of one step per level.
+Splits can propagate backwards, but only happen with probability 1/Q.

 Quantifying the exact number of expected splits caused by a change is... hard.
 In a tree with `n` leaf entries, we expect a path of `log_Q(n)+1` nodes from the leaf to the root, of which `1` in `Q` are boundaries and the other `Q-1` in `Q` aren’t.
 A split happens when a non-boundary node becomes a boundary, and has conditional probability `1/Q`, so we expect _at least_ `(log_Q(n)+1) * ((Q-1)/Q) * (1/Q)`.
 Splits create new parents that might themselves induce further splits, so the real number is a little more, but we also run out of space when we hit the anchor edge of the tree, so propagation is bounded by that as well.
 In the end, it’s something on the order of `(log_Q(n)+1)/Q`.